TuxVinyards/qqX/README.md

 - Windows [language fixes](https://github.com/quickemu-project/quickemu/issues/1113) mean that all the downloads work, not just English

 - The use of 'floatversion' allows qqX [_exclusive fixes_](https://github.com/TuxVinyards/qqX/wiki/FreeBird#exclusive-quickget-fixes) for multiple distro downloads not available in Quickemu

-## Known Issue

-@ Mar 11 2025 an issue with the **Windows installer sequence** has come to the fore, also on the Discord forum.

-Although qqX tests have shown Windows to both download and run, this long standing [Quickemu problem](https://github.com/quickemu-project/quickemu/issues/1475) has unfortunately been simmering on the issue lists since back in October ....

-Initial tests have shown some success can be achieved by using qqX's `[iso]` boot selection utility and `[bm]` boot manager.
-However, the full answer will take a little bit of experimentation.
-Use of `[v]` verbose mode is additionally recommended.

-The issue also highlighted a couple of UI glitches that need sorting.
-A false disk tidy alert and unclear messaging on use of list number for the Iso Boot selection.

-@ Mar 12 fixes for the UI glitches are now in the `dev-next` branch.

-A reliable fix should hopefully be out shortly ...

 ## FAQs and Help